• Skip to primary navigation

 • Promotes even cooking

-• Helps the chicken to cook faster
+• Helps the chicken cook faster

 • Prevents it from drying out